Gleydson Carvalho: Death

+Arrests and convictions

-On August 8, two suspects were taken into custody in connection of the killing, Francisco Antônio Carneiro Portela and Gisele Sousa do Nascmiento, though it is unknown to what extent their involvement went.
-Security footage from August 4, three days prior to the shooting, showed the perpetrators, who were believed to still be at large, identified as Tiago Lemos da Silva and Israel Marques de Sousa, also known by the nicknames "Jefferson", "Dudu", and "Baixinho", loitering in front of the radio station.
-Civil Police have put up a warrant for their arrest and consider Lemos and Marques prime suspects in the killing.
+Security footage from August 4, three days prior to the shooting, showed the perpetrators, who were believed to still be at large, identified as Thiago Lemos da Silva, 22, and Israel Marques Carneiro, 31, also known by the nicknames "Jefferson", "Dudu", and "Baixinho", loitering in front of the radio station.
+Civil Police have put up a warrant for their arrest and considered Lemos and Marques prime suspects in the killing.

+On August 8, two suspects were taken into custody in connection of the killing, Francisco Antônio Carneiro Portela, 23, and Gisele de Sousa do Nascmiento, 18, who were accused of housing the gunmen after the shooting in exchange for 9,000 real, based on matching clothes and weapons found at their residence in Senador Sá.
+A third individual, Daniel Lennon Almada da Silva, 21, was detained in Martinópole after he was identified as the owner of motorcycle used as the getaway vehicle.
+Lennon was the cousin of Martinóple's incumbent mayor, James Martins Pereira Barros a.k.a.
+James Bell of the Brazilian Democratic Movement, who was frequently accused of corruption by Gleydson Carvalho.
+In September of the same year, Lemos was arrested along with his wife, Regina Rocha Lopes, 19, the latter of whom was accused of collaborating in planning the murder.
+Lemos admitted to taking part in the murder, but denied shooting Carvalho.
+In December, Francisco Pereira da Silva, uncle of both Thiago Lemos da Silva and James Bell, was also taken into custody on suspicion of financing the murder.
+His brother João Batista Pereira da Silva, an uncle to James Bell, was determined to be the instigating force behind the murder, but could not be located.
+On April 10, 2019, Lemos, Nascimento, and Lopes were convicted of qualified homicide and participation in a criminal organization, with Lemos sentenced a 27 years of imprisonment, while Nascimento and Lopes received a 23-year sentence each.
+As of August 2019, João Batista Pereira da Silva and Israel Marques Caneiro were listed as fugitives from justice and still wanted for their roles in the murder.
+Charges against Carneiro Portela or Lennon were not specified.
+James Bell denied any knowledge of the murder in a 2016 interview and was not criminally investigated.

 Context

 Gleydson Carvalho was the fourth journalist killed in Brazil in 2015.
-In March 5, 2015, Gerardo Ceferino Servian Coronel, also a radio journalist, had previously been fatally shot and his body dumped close to Ponta Porã, near the Brazil-Paraguay border.
+On March 5, 2015, Gerardo Ceferino Servian Coronel, also a radio journalist, had previously been fatally shot and his body dumped close to Ponta Porã, near the Brazil-Paraguay border.
 Internet journalist Evany José Metzker was found decapitated in Padre Paraíso, Minas Gerais on May 18, 2015.
 On May 22, another radio journalist, Djalma Santos da Conceição, was abducted from Governador Mangabeira and found dead with signs of torture the next day in Timbó, outside of Conceição da Feira, Bahia.
 All four murders remain unresolved.
 Committee to Protect Journalists reports that at least 16 journalists have been killed in the country since 2011, ranking Brazil eleventh on the CPJ's 2014 Global Impunity Index.